Stunning websites. Freedom to create anything. The best choice for you. These are just a few of the claims Wix make on their website.

 Offline editing: so yes, it’s also a con because you can’t simply use any web browser anywhere.

-Needs FTP connection: this can be intimidating to complete beginners as you also need to set up a hosting plan yourself.
+Needs FTP connection: this can be intimidating to complete beginners as you also need to set up a web hosting plan yourself.

 Why choose Mobirise over Wix? the fact that you can work on your website offline can be appealing to certain users, especially those who have a bit of technical knowledge.